A Survey of Reinforcement Learning from Human Feedback: Preliminaries

 A \emph{policy} specifies how to select actions in a state, either deterministically or stochastically.
 In the former case, a policy is simply a mapping $\pi: \St \to \Ac$ from states to actions, while in the latter, it is a mapping $\pi: \St \to \Delta(\Ac)$ from states to probability distributions over actions.
 Since the deterministic case is a special case of the stochastic one, we assume the latter case in the following.

 The basic interaction loop is depicted in \cref{fig:rl-loop}: The agent chooses an action \( a_t \sim \pi(s_t) \) based on its policy and the current state.
-As a consequence, the environment transitions into the new state \( s_{t + 1} \sim P(s_t, a_t) \), governed by the transition dynamics.
-The agent observes this new state and the reward \( r_{t + 1} \sim R(s, a) \), after which this interaction cycle is restarted.
+As a consequence, the environment transitions to the new state \( s_{t + 1} \sim \T(s_t, a_t) \), governed by the transition dynamics.
+The agent observes this new state and the reward \( r_{t + 1} = R(s_t, a_t) \), after which the interaction cycle repeats.

 In this setting, the \gls{RL} agent aims at learning a policy that maximizes the expected return

 where the expectation is with respect to policy $\pi$, transition function $\T$, and initial distribution $d_0$.
 To solve this problem, two families of \gls{RL} approaches have been considered: \emph{model-based} \gls{RL} and \emph{model-free} \gls{RL}.
 The methods in the first family learn a model (i.e., $\T, \R$) of the underlying \gls{MDP} to help solve the \gls{RL} problem, while the methods in the second directly try to obtain a good policy without learning an \gls{MDP} model.
 The second family can be further decomposed into two main categories: \emph{value-based} methods and \emph{policy search} methods.
 In deep \gls{RL}, both value functions and policies are approximated with neural networks.